 Mortgage servicers handle loan modification applications from homeowners.
-Unfortunately, mortgage servicers sometimes make serious errors when processing loan modification requests.
-This can cause a number of problems for a homeowner, such as missing out on getting a modification or even a wrongful foreclosure.
+Unfortunately, servicers sometimes make serious errors when processing modification requests.
+This can cause a number of problems for a homeowner, like missing out on getting a modification or even a wrongful foreclosure.

 Read on to learn about the most common mortgage servicer violations when it comes to loan modifications and find out what to do if any of these things has happened to you.